alserok/system-design/telegram/readme.md

 here.
 As for me, it is the best way to make inter-service communication.
 Transferring files may be implemented via gRPC streaming feature.
 * Websockets/HTTP - websocket is an optimal solution for real-time communication.
-And for the sake of simplicity, the other functionality(crud) in the 'chat' service is also using http.
+And for the sake of simplicity, the other functionality(crud) in the `chat` service is also using http.
 The gateway uses HTTP to communicate with clients.

 ## Metrics and monitoring